Richard Joyce

 I was born in the New Forest, Hampshire, and my family emigrated to New Zealand on the SS Southern Cross before my first birthday.
 My childhood was spent on Auckland's North Shore, where I attended Takapuna Grammar and later Auckland University.
 Eager to choose a lucrative career path, I double-majored in Philosophy and Art History.

 After a stint in London in my early twenties, I moved to the US to attend graduate school at Princeton.
 My dissertation supervisor was Gil Harman (meaning that my academic genealogy can be traced back, through a long list of dead white men, to Galileo).
-Despite my finding the Ivy League life to be quite surreal, by the time I received my PhD (in 1998) the US was beginning to feel like home.
-My first lecturing job, however, turned out to be in the north of England.
-Over the next few years, while teaching at the University of Sheffield, I reworked my dissertation into my first book (The Myth of Morality) in between hiking in the Peak District and riding a paternoster.
+Upon receiving my PhD (in 1998) I was unexpectedly offered a job in the north of England.
+Over the next few years, while lecturing at the University of Sheffield, I reworked my dissertation into a book (The Myth of Morality) in between hiking in the Peak District and riding a paternoster.

 I started my second book, The Evolution of Morality, in 2001, while on sabbatical in France (near Saignon).
-During this time I was offered a 5-year research fellowship at the Australian National University in Canberra, so I quit my job in England and headed back Down Under.
-I discovered Canberra to be a city seemingly populated more by parrots than people (a point in its favor) and also a fine spot to have babies: my kids Max and Lucia were born there in 2003 and 2005.
-Another sabbatical in France (near Périgueux) was followed by a move to Sydney's northern beaches in 2008, when I began another research fellowship at the University of Sydney.
+During this time I was offered a 5-year research fellowship at the Australian National University, so I quit my job in England and headed back Down Under.
+My kids, Max and Lucia, were born in Canberra in 2003 and 2005.
+Another sabbatical in France (near Périgueux) was followed by a move to Sydney's northern beaches in 2008 when I took up a research fellowship at the University of Sydney.

 [The birds shown on my homepage are all frequent visitors to my garden.
 They are: tūī, pīwakawaka, ruru, riroriro, kererū, and kākā.]